kekavc24/yaml_test_suite_dart/README.md

 ## Treats included

 If you need the data in the `generated-tests-dart` branch in github workflows/CI, there is a GitHub action in the repository that does that for you out of the box.
 You only need to provide the `path`.
-The action uses the UNIX `cp` command.
+The action uses the UNIX `mv` command.

 You will need to use the latest commit ID from the `main` branch of this repo.